octo-technology/OpenTezos/docs/smartpy/write-contract-smartpy.md

     self.data.raffle_is_open = True
 ```

 An entrypoint is a method of the contract class preceded by `@sp.entry_point`.
-It can take several parameters in argument.
+It can take several parameters.

-In our case the first entrypoint is called `open_raffle` and does the following:
+In our case, the first entrypoint is called `open_raffle` and does the following:

 - With `sp.verify()` or `sp.verify_equal()` we check 4 things and return an error message if necessary.
 See doc [Checking a Condition](https://smartpy.io/reference.html#_checking_a_condition).
-  1. The address that called the entrypoint must be the administrator one indicated in the storage.
+  1. The address that calls the entrypoint must be the administrator one indicated in the storage.
 We compare here `sp.source` and `self.data.admin`.
-     >`sp.sender` is the address that called the current entrypoint.
+     > `sp.sender` is the address that calls the current entrypoint.
-     `sp.source` is the address that initiated the current transaction.
-It may or may not be equal to `sp.sender`, but in our case it is.
+     > `sp.source` is the address that initiates the current transaction.
+It may or may not be equal to `sp.sender`, but in our case, it is.
-  2. No raffle must be open, for this we use the boolean `raffle_is_open` defined in the storage.
+  2. No raffle must be open.
+For this, we use the boolean `raffle_is_open` defined in the storage.
      > Note that `~` is the symbol used for logical negation.
   3. The amount `sp.amount` sent to the contract by the administrator during the transaction must be at least greater than the value specified in the `jackpot_amount` argument.
-  4. The close date `close_date` passed as argument must be at least 7 days in the future. (see doc [Timestamps](https://smartpy.io/reference.html#_timestamps)).
+  4. The close date `close_date` passed as a parameter must be at least seven days in the future. (see doc [Timestamps](https://smartpy.io/reference.html#_timestamps)).
 - Once all the conditions are passed we update the storage as follows:

 ```python
 self.data.close_date = close_date
 self.data.jackpot = jackpot_amount